Food Jagging in Kids: A Guide For Parents

 Offer a variety of foods prepared in different ways

-While they might not eat them all, aim to offer a good variety of different foods for your child to choose from.
+While they might not eat them all, aim to offer a good variety of foods for your child to choose from.
 Keeping as much variety as possible in your child’s diet helps to avoid food jags developing.

 It’s a good idea to offer new and ‘learning to like’ foods alongside favourite foods so that your child feels reassured there’s something they’re comfortable eating.
 This can also mean they’re more likely to try the new food.